-How Air Handlers Function
+Air Handlers Information

 Air handlers are used in many applications.
-For example they can be used for providing smoke control, maintaining pressure relationships between spaces, and providing fresh air for occupants.
+For example, they can be used for providing smoke control, maintaining pressure relationships between spaces, and providing fresh air for occupants.
 Air handlers provide heating, cooling, ventilation, and humidity control for a building.

 Air handlers should adhere to American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) standards to provide decent air filtration and to protect heating and cooling systems equipment without adding much in static pressure or pressure drop.